Build public credibility for a research startup with no existing social presence — and connect their work to the broader esports community.

 Growth strategy, content operations, channel management, video production, live event coverage, guest outreach, and promotional design.

-Lean startup with public-facing stakes, tight deadlines, and no existing playbook — I built the systems while shipping the work.
+Lean startup with public-facing stakes, tight deadlines, and no existing playbook — systems built while the work shipped.

 1K+ subscribers, 287K+ views, industry credibility through content, a live combine documented in LA, and a shipped multi-episode show.